5 Ways To Protect Your Employees During These Unprecedented Times

 1) Consider Remote Working

 Thousands of businesses have used remote-based employees in recent times as a direct response to COVID-19.
 Even if it is now possible for things to return to how they were, the remote working model may be for the best.
 When employees work from home, they cannot spread the virus.
 Moreover, having a percentage of the workforce ‘off-site’ allows you to keep in-house teams safer too.
 After all, social distancing is a lot easier to practice when ‘on-site’ teams are reduced by 50%.

 2) Invest In The Right Equipment

 When dealing with health and safety on your work premises, prevention is the best form of protection.
 Finding wholesale face masks for sale instantly increases the company’s hopes of containing the virus.
 Crucially, it’s a key step to keeping staff members in a positive frame of mind.
-Additional PPE items may be purchased to upgrade the protection levels.
+Additional PPE items, such as gloves (available from retailers like unigloves), masks, and splash barriers/protective screens may be purchased to upgrade the protection levels.
 Anti-bacterial gels are another particularly wise investment.
 They will help clients and visitors as well as your staff.
 Do not underestimate their worth.